YSU-Data-Lab/aqprius/README.md

 # aqprius
-AQPrius: An online AQP engine enhanced by error assessment
+AQPrius: An online AQP engine enhanced with error assessment by bootstrap sampling

 ## How to Run the Code